-If the PHA determines that a qualifying financial hardship is temporary, the PHA must suspend the minimum rent for the 90-day period beginning the first of the month following the date of the family's request for a hardship exemption.
+If the PHA determines that a qualifying financial hardship is temporary, it must suspend the minimum rent for 90 days beginning the first of the month following the date of the family's request for a hardship exemption.

-At the end of the 90-day suspension period, the family must resume payment of the minimum rent and must repay the PHA the amounts suspended.
-HUD requires the PHA to offer a reasonable repayment agreement, on terms and conditions established by the PHA.
-The PHA also may determine that circumstances have changed and the hardship is now a long-term hardship.
+At the end of the 90-day suspension period, the family must resume payment of the minimum rent and repay the PHA the amounts suspended.
+HUD requires the PHA to offer a reasonable repayment agreement on the terms and conditions established by the PHA.
+The PHA may also determine that circumstances have changed and that the hardship is now a long-term hardship.